 We are a patient empowerment organization that encourages, educates and advocates for sufferers of all adrenal diseases.
 The Adrenal Alternatives Foundation is registered with the IRS as a 501(c)3 nonprofit organization.
 EIN: 83-3629121

 Our first mission is to align patients with the proper tools they need to live the best quality of life with this disease.
-We were founded to connect people in the United States to the resources needed to begin treatment with the cortisol pump.
-We also work to refer patients to all possible options to help manage adrenal disease.
+We work to refer patients to all possible options to help manage adrenal disease.
 This includes healthcare practitioners, mental health counseling services, fitness instructors, physical therapists, dietitians, medical professionals, caregivers, other adrenal patient networks and resources.

-Secondly, we seek to educate the medical community on the truth of adrenal disease.
-We teach educational seminars to caregivers, EMTs, paramedics and nursing students through our Adrenal Awareness Initiative.
+Secondly, we seek to educate the community on the truth of adrenal disease.
+We teach educate patients, caregivers, EMTs, paramedics, and nursing students through our Adrenal Awareness Initiative.